neilyboy/permit-creator/ICON_COLOR_FIX.md

 - Markers captured first preserve full color
 - Base map captured separately for desaturation

-### Marker Canvas
+### Marker Canvas (The Key!)
-- Captured with `backgroundColor: null` (transparent)
+- Captured with `backgroundColor: null` (transparent background)
+- Contains **actual rendered MDI icons** (html2canvas captures the font glyphs!)
-- Contains ONLY icons and text markers
+- Also includes text markers
 - Preserved at full color/saturation
-- Composited last for perfect fidelity
+- Composited last on top of everything

-### Opacity Trick
-- Tiles set to 5% opacity during marker capture
-- Provides faint reference for positioning
-- Doesn't pollute the marker colors
-- Restored to 100% for base capture
+- **Icons appear exactly as they do on screen!**

+### How It Works
+- First capture: Only markers visible → captures actual MDI font icons
+- html2canvas renders the DOM, including the `<i class="mdi mdi-truck">` elements
+- Font icons are preserved as rendered glyphs in the canvas
+- Transparent background means only the icon pixels are captured
+- Second capture: Base map without markers → gets desaturated
+- Final composite: Marker canvas painted on top = vibrant, actual icons!

 ## What Was Fixed